-Flea beetles and Scarab beetles are occasional bud and foliage feeders.
+Flea beetles and May or June beetles are occasional bud and foliage feeders.
 The primary concern is Spring bud and shoot damage.
 Treat if beetles are abundant and injury is evident.
 Suggested treatment threshold is 5% damaged buds in a sample of 10 vines per acre.
 Less than 10% foliar injury is unlikely to be harmful.
-Scarab beetles often feed at dusk or at night, and may not be present during the day.
+Beetles often feed at dusk or at night and may not be present during the day.